TelluIoT/gateway-entrust/README.md

 # Setup

-## 0. Prepare a Raspberry Pi board: Deploy Raspbian OS, setup SSH and network connection according to Franck's instructions below
+## 0. Prepare a Raspberry Pi board:
+1. Install the Raspberry Pi Imager on your computer: https://www.raspberrypi.com/software/

+2. Using a SD-card burner tool, burn the "Raspberry Pi OS" image (the default OS) onto the SD-card of the Raspberry Pi.
+In the wizard, you can prepare network access and enable SSH so it will be reachable on the local network on startup.

-## 1. SSH into your RPi and run the command to install Docker:
+## 1. SSH into your RPi (on local network) and run the command to install Docker:

 `curl -sSL https://get.docker.com | sh`